backstage/backstage/plugins/catalog/api-report.md

 // @public (undocumented)
 export const isOrphan: (entity: Entity) => boolean;

+// Warning: (ae-forgotten-export) The symbol "Props" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "LinksGridList" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const LinksGridList: ({ items, cols }: Props) => JSX.Element;

 // @public (undocumented)
 export type PluginCatalogComponentsNameToClassKey = {
   PluginCatalogEntityLinksEmptyState: EntityLinksEmptyStateClassKey;